gvalderramos/python-tool-template/{{cookiecutter.project_slug}}/README.md

   - Cleans the `docs/` directory.
   - Runs `sphinx-apidoc` to generate API documentation.
   - Builds the HTML documentation.

-- **servedocs**
-  Compiles the Sphinx documentation and watches for changes in `.rst` files.
-Automatically rebuilds the documentation when changes are detected.

 ### Installation Commands